 Pressure Points and Controlled Force

-The aligners are made from a flexible and transparent thermoplastic material that fits snugly over the teeth.
+The Invisalign are made from a flexible and transparent thermoplastic material that fits snugly over the teeth.
 This ensures that the forces applied to the teeth are distributed evenly, minimizing discomfort and promoting efficient tooth movement.

-The controlled force exerted by the aligners stimulates the remodeling of the bone surrounding the teeth.
+The controlled force exerted by the Invisalign stimulates the remodeling of the bone surrounding the teeth.
 As the bone adapts to the new tooth positions, it allows the teeth to gradually shift into their desired locations.
 This process is known as bone remodeling and is a key factor in the success of Invisalign treatment.

-Tracking Progress through Different Aligner Sets
+Tracking Progress through Different Invisalign Sets

 Benefits of Invisalign Treatment